John Prine in critical condition with COVID-19 symptoms

 “This is hard news for us to share,” Prine’s family added.
 “But so many of you have loved and supported John over the years, we wanted to let you know, and give you the chance to send on more of that love and support now.
 And know that we love you, and that John loves you.”

-The 73-year-old Prine, one of the most influential in folk and country music, has twice fought cancer.
+Prine, 73, influential in folk and country music, has twice fought cancer.
 Most recently, he was diagnosed with lung cancer in 2013 and had part of a lung removed.
 The surgeries affected his voice but Prine continued to make music and to tour.
 Before the onset of the virus, Prine had shows scheduled in May and a summer tour planned.

 COVID-19 is the disease caused by the new coronavirus.
 As of Sunday, it has killed more than 32,000 people worldwide.